mohitps7/super-tweet-eval-484/README.md

-# tweet_eval_484
+# super_tweet_eval_484

-Evaluates tweet_eval tasks on the latest large language models as of April 2025.
+Evaluates super_tweeteval tasks on the latest large language models as of May 2025.

 Install dependencies:
 `pip install -r requirements.txt`